-Sometimes you need to shrink C drive partition, for example: you forget to edit and create partition when installing Windows, so C drive occupied all disk space.
-In that case, you can create more volumes by shrinking C drive to release free space.
-If drive D is running out of space, you can shrink C to extend it.
-If you want to upgrade from Windows 7/8 to Windows 10, you also need to decrease C drive to extend system reserved partition.
+Sometimes you need to shrink C drive partition, for example: you forget to create or edit partitions when installing Windows, so C drive occupied all disk space.
+In that case, you need to shrink C drive to release free space.
+If drive D is running out of space, you may shrink C drive to extend it.
+If you want to upgrade Windows, you need to decrease C drive to extend system reserved partition.

-To shrink C drive, there's Shrink Volume function built in native Disk Management utility, but many people feedback that they can't shrink C drive in Windows 10/8/7.
-In this article, I'll explain the reasons why Disk Management is unable to shrink C drive in Windows 10/8/7 laptop/desktop/pad and how to solve this problem easily.
+To shrink C drive in Windows 7/8/10, there's Shrink Volume function in Disk Management, but many people feedback that they can't shrink C drive with this native tool.
+In this article, I'll explain the reasons why Disk Management is unable to shrink C drive in Windows 10/8/7 and how to solve this problem easily.

 Reason 1.
 Inconsistent available space

 When shrinking a partition with "Shrink Volume" function, Disk Management will calculate the used and available free space to shrink firstly.
 If you don't enter an amount by yourself, the maximum available space is used by default.
 In my computer, the available amount of space is 150264MB.

 As we know, many types of files are writing into C drive continuously, so the available space maybe less than 150264MB when clicking "Shrink" button.
 That means, you can't shrink C drive with original calculated maximum space.
 I did this and I received the error message "There is not enough space available on the disk(s) to complete this operation."